How Do You Optimize Game Art Assets on Blender?

 2. Reducing Texture Resolution

-Obviously, this will lead to a decrease in the file size and loading time for the texture, which will eventually lead to a decrease in the needed computing power mentioned before, so it’s always wise to keep the resolution at a reasonable number.
+Texture optimization is another vital factor in optimizing game files.
+This will lead to a decrease in the file size and loading time for the texture, which will eventually lead to a decrease in the needed computing power mentioned before, so it’s always wise to keep the resolution at a reasonable number.

 Using different file formats could also lead to decreasing the file size, and getting rid of unneeded channels would also help you out.
 For example, using an alpha-less image when an alpha channel is not required, or using a BW image when we are using it for the purpose of metallic/roughness/displacement.